MultiSafepay/docs/content/payments/methods/wallet/paypal/product-rules.md

 - The customer receives the refund in the bank account they originally paid from within the next business day.

 {{< /details >}}

+You can only decline or authorize **Uncleared** transactions in your PayPal account.